 To get optimal sun protection, look for a formula that contains the physical sunscreen Zinc Oxide and any mix of chemical sunscreens that have any of the crazy names like oxybenzone, avobenzone, octinoxate etc.

 Note: Titanium Dioxide is a physical sunscreen (aka the ONLY other physical sunscreen), but it doesn’t protect against both kinds of UV rays.
-It’s okay if your sunscreen contains Titanium Dioxide, but make sure it ALSO contains Zinc Oxide. otherwise you’re not as protected.
+It protects against UVB rays that cause burning and skin cancer, but it doesn’t protect as well against the UVA rays that cause aging.
+It’s okay if your sunscreen contains Titanium Dioxide, but make sure it ALSO contains Zinc Oxide. otherwise you’re not as protected as you could be.

 So, natural sunscreens aren’t “ineffective” as many proposed, but, rather, they simply need to be used properly.
 To ensure your highest level of protection, I recommend using a combo of physical and chemical sunscreens.
 This will not only protect you from sunburns but also from developing signs of aging.
 In fact, using sunscreen early on has been shown to be more effective that not using it and trying to correct the damage with anti-aging serums and creams.